1stvamp/hippybot/README.rst

     [hipchat]
     api_auth_token = xxxxxxxxxxxxxxxxxxxxxxxx

+If you are using self-hosted Hipchat service, set up something like this:

+    [hipchat]
+    api_server = api.example.com
+    api_auth_token = xxxxxxxxxxxxxxxxxxxxxxxx

 Then you can access the wrapper via the ``api`` attribute on the bot instance, e.g. from within a command method on a plugin class::

     # hello_world.py